openbroadcaster/observer/INSTALL.md

 tools/cli/ob updates run all
 ```

-8. Set the password for the default admin user by running the following command.
+7. Set the password for the default admin user by running the following command.
 Enter a secure password when prompted.

 ```
 tools/cli/ob passwd admin
 ```

-9. Set up a service (or similar) to run required background tasks such as generating thumbnails and cache management.
-This service should ensure that `tools/bli/cli cron monitor` is running continously.
+8. Set up a service (or similar) to run required background tasks such as generating thumbnails and cache management.
+This service should ensure that `tools/cli/ob cron monitor` is running continuously.

-# Example Service
+## Example Service

-As an example for step 9, set up a service, `/etc/systemd/system/ob.service`, as follows:
+As an example for step 8, set up a service, `/etc/systemd/system/ob.service`, as follows.
+Be sure to update the `ExecStart` path and `User` as necessary.

 ```
 [Unit]